 - 3.1.1.
 All staff are entitled to a maximum of 52 weeks' maternity leave. - 3.1.2.
-Providing they have a current contract of employment in force, members of staff are entitled to: - Compulsory Maternity Leave this refers to the two weeks that start from the day of childbirth when a woman is not allowed to work by law.
+Providing they have a current contract of employment in force, members of staff are entitled to the following: - Compulsory Maternity Leave this refers to the two weeks that start from the day of childbirth when a woman is not allowed to work by law.
 This forms part of the Ordinary Maternity Leave period and is not additional to it. - Ordinary Maternity Leave (OML) up to 26 weeks leave, regardless of length of service, during which the member of staff is normally paid. - Additional Maternity Leave (AML) starts at the end of the Ordinary Maternity Leave and is for a period of an additional 26 weeks.
 There is no qualifying period of employment for eligibility for AML.
 Part of AML is unpaid. - 3.1.3.
 The expected date of birth is the predicted birth date supplied by your doctor or midwife on form MATB1. - 3.1.4.
 Maternity Leave cannot commence any earlier than 11 weeks before the expected birth (unless the child is born prematurely). - 3.1.5.
-It is the member of staff's choice when they want maternity leave to start and for how long they wish to take.
+It is the member of staff's choice when they want maternity leave to start and for how long they wish to take. - 3.1.6.

-3.1.6.
 The latest date members of staff can start maternity leave is the date of the birth.
-However, if they are off sick for a pregnancy related illness reason less than four weeks before the birth, maternity leave will automatically start.
+However, if they are off sick for a pregnancy related illness reason less than four weeks before the birth, maternity leave will automatically start. - 3.1.7.
+An estimated forecast of earnings will be provided to all pregnant members of staff on receipt of form MATB1.